CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 ### Task 1: Create the code component

-In this task, you will set up a new PowerApps Component Framework (PCF) project in VS Code using React and defines its properties in the manifest file.
+In this task, you will set up a new PowerApps Component Framework (PCF) project in VS Code using React and define its properties in the manifest file.
 It also adds a CSS file to style the drag-and-drop ranking component that will be used inside the app.

 1. Start **Visual Studio Code** if not already open using the shortcut available on the desktop.